jmessk/template-ros2/README.md

 2. **Access the container (bash)**

-    If you used `-d` option in step 1, run this in other terminal.
+    If you did not use `-d` option in step 1, run this in other terminal.

     ```bash
     docker compose exec dev bash